clutzer/benchmarking/gpu-nim/README.md

 ```
 ### TODO: Prometheus & Grafan

+### Start the Containers

+At this point you can start the containers.
+There is a convenience rule in the Makefile to do this: `make getting-started`.
+Note that the `inference-server` container will take a while to become healthy as it has to download the model on first boot.
+It may take so long in fact that the `benchmark-server` container times out and fails to start.
+This okay, just type `make status` to see the status of the containers, and once the `inference-server` becomes healthy, just type `make up` to start the `benchmark-server`.

+At this point you are ready to run benchmarks!

 ### Running a Benchmark

 The easiest way to run a bench mark is to exec into the `benchmarking-server` container and execute one of the benchmarking scripts.
 E.g.

 `docker compose exec benchmark-server /benchmark-scripts/baseline.sh`

+There are Makefile rules that simply this for you:

+* `make run-baseline-benchmark`
+* `make run-smoketest-benchmark`

+These Makefile rules also collate the results into a tabular format suitable for pasting into reports.

 ## Benchmarking Ecosystem